 London School of Economics and Political Science

-Economics and a postdoctoral fellow in the Population Studies Center at the University of
+I am a postdoctoral fellow in the Population Studies Center at the University of Pennsylvania

 I conducted my PhD studies in Demography in the Department of Social Policy at LSE.

 Before joining LSE, I graduated from the Warsaw School of Economics with a BA in Quantitative